Outbreak of the First Intifada: Christmas lull and subsequent resurgence of unrest

 The deportation order inflamed tensions.
 Further inflaming tensions on 3 January was the death of Haniya Suleiman Zarawneh, a 25-year-old Palestinian woman, in Al-Ram.
 The 23rd Palestinian to be killed since the start of the unrest, Zarawneh had been hanging up her laundry outside of her house when she was shot by an Israeli soldier chasing after a group of teenagers who had been throwing stones at Israeli vehicles at a nearby intersection.
 The soldier, as well as the commander of the military unit involved, were both suspended by the Israeli military.

 Coalescing of the unrest into a popular uprising and new Israeli measures

+According to Ralph Mandel of the American Jewish Year Book, by the 4th of January 1988, "there were incipient signs that the uprising was seeking new directions, and that the demonstrations and riots were the prelude to more institutionalized forms of civil revolt."

 On 5 January 1988, a group of prominent Palestinian moderates, including nonviolence advocate Mubarak Awad, philosopher Sari Nusseibeh, lawyer Ghassan Shakaa, and journalist Hanna Siniora, announce the launch of a coordinated non-violent civil disobedience campaign.
 The first actions would take would be boycotts of Israeli-produced cigarettes, followed by boycotts of more Israeli-produced goods, as well as refusing to pay taxes to the Israeli Civil Administration and refusing to work inside Israel.
-With the Israeli military preventing all of the group from attending the press conference, Siniora and Awad jointly announced the launch of the campaign.
+Although the Israeli military prevented most members of the group from attending the press conference, Siniora and Awad jointly announced the launch of the campaign.
 During the conference, Siniora declared that "Gandhi started with salt.
 We are starting with cigarettes."
+Several days later, members of the same group as well as several others, including former Mayor of Hebron Mustafa Natshe and acting president of Birzeit University Gabi Baramki, would hold a second conference formulating a list of political demands: